bxbrenden/four-equations-puzzle/README.md

 ## Conclusion
 To my surprise, there were two solutions to the problem.
-My program started its guesses with 1 in the first box, and the real solutions both started with a 9 in the first box, so it took a lot of attempts for the computer to get it right.
+My program started its guesses with the number 1 in the first box, and the real solutions both started with a 9 in the first box, so it took a lot of attempts for the computer to get it right.
 Specifically, it took exactly 345,295 guesses to get the first solution and two more for the second!

 I am now armed with the computational power to brute-force a children's puzzle.